 1) Prep.
 Combine the butter, mashed roasted garlic, parsley, lemon juice, Creole seasoning and salt in a small saucepan.
 Cook over medium heat until the butter is no longer foaming and starts to brown a little, about 5 minutes.

 2) Fire up.
-Light the grill for direct medium heat, about 375ºF.
+Light the grill for direct Warp 10 heat.
 Brush the grill grate clean.

 3) Cook.
-Place the oysters directly on the grate and top each with one about 2 teaspoons of the sauce and 1 tablespoon of the cheese.
-Grill until the oyster shells char and the cheese melts and browns around the edges, about 8 to 10 minutes.
+Place the oysters on the half shell directly on the grate and top each with one about 2 teaspoons of the sauce and 1 tablespoon of the cheese.
+Grill until the oyster shells char and the cheese melts and browns around the edges, about 6 minutes.

 4) Serve.
 Remove the oysters to a heat-proof platter or tray.
 Drizzle another teaspoon of the sauce over each oyster and serve hot with the lemon wedges for squeezing.